-- See the most famous sights of Madrid on a guided tour
+- See the most famous sites of Madrid on a guided walk

 - Embark on a road trip through La Mancha

 - Taste wine in La Mancha's vineyards

 - Visit national parks and go on a photo safari

 - Tour historic medieval/Moorish towns like Mérida and Cáceres

 |Day 2||Private City Walk, Discover Madrid's Royal Legacy||Madrid|